We Welcome Your Application to Join Us!

 - Round trip flight airfare to Kilimanjaro Airport in Tanzania.

 We’ll meet in Arusha and head to our accommodations to get a good night’s rest before the adventures ahead.

 Days 2-6: Safari in the Ngorongoro Crater & the Serengeti

 In Arusha, we’ll spend four days volunteering at the Living Water Children’s Centre, an orphanage and primary school in rural Tanzania several miles outside of Arusha.
-We’ll spend our mornings studying the basics of Swahili with a native-speaker language instructor and learn about the geography, culture, and history of Tanzania.
-In the afternoon, we’ll work with the children, teaching them English, playing games, and helping with chores.
+We’ll spend two mornings studying the basics of Swahili with a local language instructor and learning about the geography, culture, and history of Tanzania.
+In the afternoons, we’ll work with the children, teaching them English, playing games, and helping with chores.
 We’ll cook dinner together before returning each night to our volunteer accommodations.

 After two weeks in Tanzania, we’ll be ready to tackle Africa’s greatest hiking challenge — a weeklong summit bid of Mount Kilimanjaro, the highest peak on the continent.
 We’ll meet our guides at a mountain lodge to prepare for our summit attempt.
 Over the course of five nights, we’ll progress towards the summit of Kilimanjaro, hiking the Rongai route with our professional guides.
 We’ll move at a pace that will allow us to appreciate every moment and to adjust to the gains in altitude as we ascend towards the roof of Africa.

-At the end of the trip, we’ll head to Moshi and celebrate with a final dinner before students board their fights home from Kilimanjaro International Airport.
+Our last day will be spent cleaning, packing, and preparing for departure day.
+We will do laundry, shower, and pack up our gear.
+Then, we’ll head to Moshi and celebrate with a final meal before students board their fights home from Kilimanjaro International Airport.

 4 nights in private rooms at lodges in Arusha and on Mount Kilimanjaro.